pawarashish564/TreeQuery/DesignDocument.md

 # System Design Document - Tree Query

 ## Our business problem
-When working on open source project [AutoIbank](https://github.com/dexterchan/AutoIBank/blob/master/README.md), we faced the challenge of sourcing and joining investor/issuers data located in different region / technology stack.
+When working on Big Data analysis from data located in different locations/technology stacks, <br>
+we would like to view the data automatically in one stop.

 Concrete use cases <br>
-AutoIbank analyzes trade data from investors/issuers from different location.<br>
+Financial Institution analyzes trade data from different location.<br>
 Some regulatory jurisdiction has a strict Data Privacy/Residency barrier <br>
 For example, China Cybersecurity Law, Indonesian OJK onshore rule, <br>
 All trade activities can only stay onshore database. <br>
-The analysis should be able to source and join investors/issuers + market data + static data from different database globally.
+The analysis should be able to source and join trade data/static data from different database globally.

 Therefore, we are seeking an effective distributed batch query to solve this problem.